telerik/winforms-docs/telerik-presentation-framework/printing-support/how-to/customize-radprintdocument.md

 >caption Fig. 1 Custom Header<br>![telerik-presentation-frameworkprinting-support-how-to-customize-radprintdocument](images/telerik-presentation-frameworkprinting-support-how-to-customize-radprintdocument001.png)

-In this example we will modify the header of the print document introducing new properties, defining fonts, color and a new layout.
+In this example we will modify the header of the print document by introducing new properties, defining fonts, color and a new layout.
 The control which we will be printing is going to be __RadGridView__ bound to the *Categories* table of the *Northwind* database.
-An example is availabe [here](%slug winforms/gridview/populating-with-data/tutorial:-binding-to-datatable-or-dataset%).
+An example is availabe [here]({%slug winforms/gridview/populating-with-data/tutorial:-binding-to-datatable-or-dataset%}).

-Let us first create a class extending __RadPrintDocument__ and define 6 new properties which will be used for painting a text with a speicific font and size.
-We are also going to override the __PrintHeader__ method and draw the text of the newly introduced properties at a specific location:
+Let us first create a class extending __RadPrintDocument__ and define six new properties which will be used for painting a text with a speicific font and size.
+We are also going to override the __PrintHeader__ method and draw the contents of the newly introduced properties at specific locations:

 #### Inheriting RadPrintDocument